threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ![image](https://hackmd.io/_uploads/SkFAm2yjgx.png)

-Ok!
-Now we have the board, play as this to win
+OK! now that we have the board, just play and win.

 ![image](https://hackmd.io/_uploads/HJqT72Joxg.png)

-Now use the same strategy we will have the real flag in remote
+Using the same strategy we will have the real flag in remote

 `Flag: ictf{insane_mind_reading_908f13ab}`